 Types of Nursing Home Abuse Injuries & Symptoms

 As individuals age, their bodies become more susceptible to both accidental and intentional injury.
-Not all physical injuries are cause for immediate concern, but it’s the responsibility of caregivers to ensure injuries and abuse are prevented.
+Not all physical injuries are cause for immediate concern, but it is the responsibility of caregivers to ensure injuries and abuse are prevented.
 Recurring or excessive physical injuries in any form must be taken seriously.

 - Bruises: Bruises, including black eyes, are one of the most common indicators of abuse.
 Newer bruises will appear as dark blue or purple marks on the skin, changing to yellow over time.
 Unlike in younger individuals, it can take several weeks for the bruise on an elder to turn yellow, making it difficult to determine the exact time and cause of some bruises.

-- Bedsores / Pressure Sores / Ulcers: Although commonly associated with neglect, bedsores can be a sign of physical abuse if a caregiver knowingly allows them to occur and doesn’t take adequate steps to prevent or heal these sores.
-A bed sore is essentially an open wound on the body, often occurring in bony areas such as the elder’s back, ankles, hips or butt.
+- Bedsores/Pressure Sores/Ulcers: Although commonly associated with neglect, bedsores can be a sign of physical abuse if a caregiver knowingly allows them to occur and does not take adequate steps to prevent or heal these sores.
+A bed sore is essentially an open wound on the body, often occurring in bony areas such as the elder’s back, ankles, hips or buttocks.

 - Broken Bones & Fractures: The bones of elderly individuals are more porous, making fractures or breaks a more common occurrence.
-While some broken bones and fractures can result from accident, it’s also possible to see these symptoms in physical abuse victims.
+While some broken bones and fractures can result from accident, it is also possible to see these symptoms in physical abuse victims.

 - Dental Injuries: Sudden damage to the teeth or surrounding bones can be an indicator of trauma.

 - Head Injuries: Injuries to the head resulting in mild traumatic brain injury (TBI) or worse can be a sign of physical abuse, although there may be other causes as well.